Skip to content

 • Mobile-first AI prompts — the AI knows how to build responsive layouts when you ask

-• Push notifications via the Proyecta SDK — see Push Notifications
+• Push notifications — see Push Notifications

 • Mobile builder UI — Proyecta itself works on phones, so you can build on the go